alvayonara/OutSched/README.md

 Description
 ---------
 * OutSched is outdoor schedules app built with android architecture components and the repository pattern (LiveData, ViewModel, Room).<br>
-* DarkSky API is used to fetch forecast data based on location selected.

 ## License